eleanor-em/papervote/README.md

     1. You may need to install `libssl-dev` and `pkg-config` depending on the operating system.

 ## Running
 **As a voter:** Run `target/release/voter`.
-The values listed as `Paper 1` should be printed onto one piece of paper, and the values listed as `Paper 2` should be printed onto another piece of paper.
-Both of these should be placed into the same envelope and mailed to the address.
+It will generate two files: `paper1.pdf` and `paper2.pdf`.
+Print both.
+Fold `paper1.pdf` so it hides the data, and fold `paper2.pdf` so it shows the data.
+Place both in an envelope and mail it.

 **As the WBB:** Run `target/release/wbb`.
 To change the port it listens on, use `export ROCKET_PORT=xxxx`.